vintat/vintat.github.io/README.md

 ---

 # <a name="awards">AWARDS & RECOGNITION</a>
-Kelvin is proud to be recognized by some of the most important and influential organizations around the world:
+Kelv is proud to be recognized by some of the most important and influential organizations around the world:

 ## **Year 2022**
 <img src="https://res.cloudinary.com/dxoynol2n/image/upload/v1664860646/undaunted5675/power-bi-data-analyst-600x600_cf0vgs.png" width="150"/>